pyau/CarND-P4-Advanced_Lane_Finding/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for sliding window to find lane line is found in the file tracker.py.
-In the `find_window_centroids()` function, we first found the window location where the convolution signal is the highest for left and right lane (line 22-25) for the bottom of the screen.
-Then for each vertical section (line 29), we find the window (within range controlled by the variable `margin`) in which the convolved signal is the strongest, and add that as centroid.
+The code for sliding window to find lane line is found in the file `tracker.py`.
+In the `find_window_centroids()` function, we first found the window location where the convolution signal is the highest for left and right lane (line 25-28) for the bottom of the screen.
+Then for each vertical section (line 43), we find the window (within range controlled by the variable `margin`) in which the convolved signal is the strongest, and add that as centroid.

 I added one improvement that should improve segmented lane lines that are farther apart from each other.
-If the convolved signal is very low, then I just use the previous centroid value as the new vertical section's centroid (line 37-38 for left lane, 45-46 for right lane).
+If the convolved signal is very low, then I just use the previous centroid value as the new vertical section's centroid (line 37-38 for left lane, 45-46 for right lane) in `tracker.py`.
 This is equalivent to assuming ver low signal (no lane pixel found) as straight line.
 This at least prevents the algorithm from incorrectly guessing left or right.

 The results are then drawn in `lane_finding.py` lines 86-100.
 Then the code to fit positions with a polynomial is found in `lane_finding.py` lines 102-127.
 The below image shows a very smooth polynomial fit to the lane line turning right.